House mouse: Invasive species

 Mice have become an invasive species on islands to where they have spread during the period of European exploration and colonisation.

-New Zealand had no land mammals other than two species of bat prior to human occupation, and the house mouse is one of many species that have been introduced.
+New Zealand had no land mammals other than two species of bat, though several marsupials, prior to human occupation, and the house mouse is one of many mammalian species that have been introduced.
 Mice are responsible for a reduction in native bird species since they eat some of the same foods as birds.
 They are also known to kill lizards and have a large effect on native insects.

 Gough Island in the South Atlantic is used by 20 species of seabirds for breeding, including almost all of the world's Tristan albatross (Diomedea dabbenena) and Atlantic petrel (Pterodroma incerta).
 Until house mice arrived on the island in the 19th century with sailors, the birds did not have any mammalian predators.
 The mice have since grown unusually large and have learned to attack albatross chicks, which can be 90 cm tall, but are largely immobile, by working in groups and gnawing on them until they bleed to death.

 In the grain belt of southeastern Australia, the introduced subspecies M. m. domesticus breed so successfully, every three years or so they reach plague proportions, achieving densities of 1000 per hectare and causing massive disruption to communities, and losses to agriculture of A$36 million annually.